kdelwat/Lexeme/README.md

 + Easily configurable through a file.

 ##Installation
-There are two ways to install Lexeme.

-###Running from source
 1. Download the source ZIP from the sidebar or clone the repository with `git clone https://github.com/kdelwat/Lexeme.git`.
 2. Ensure you have the dependencies installed alongside Python 3, which are listed in [requirements](requirements.txt).
 3. Run `python main.py` in the source directory.

-###Running from executable
-1. Download the executables for Linux and Windows from the releases page of this repository.
-2. Run the executable from the command line with `./main`.

 ##Usage
 ###Options